vectordotdev/timber-ruby/README.md

 ## What is Timber?

-Timber takes a different approach to logging, in that it automatically enriches and structures your logs without altering the essence of your original log messages.
+Glad you asked! :) Timber takes a different approach to logging, in that it automatically enriches and structures your logs without altering the essence of your original log messages.
 Giving you the best of both worlds: human readable logs *and* rich structured data.

-More importantly, it does so with absolutely no lock-in or risk of code debt.
+And it does so with absolutely no lock-in or risk of code debt.
 It's just good ol' loggin'™!
 For example:

 1. The resulting log format, by deafult, is a simple, non-proprietary, JSON structure.
    (see [How does it work?](#how-does-it-work) for an example).
-2. The `Timber::Logger` class extends `Logger`, and will never change or extend the public API.
-   If you opt to stop using Timber, your old `Logger` can be swapped in seamlessly.
+2. The [`Timber::Logger`](lib/timber/events) class extends `Logger`, and will never change or extend the public API.
+Allowing you to switch back to your previous `Logger` seamlessly.
 3. Where you send your logs is entirely up to you, but we hope you'll check out [timber.io](https://timber.io).
-We've built a beautiful, modern, and fast console specifically for the strutured data we're capturing.
+We've built a beautiful, modern, and fast console specifically for the strutured data captured here.

 ## Why Timber?

 Timber’s philosophy is that application insight should be open and owned by you.
 It should not require a myriad of services to accomplish.
-And there is no better, or more complete, vehicle than logging:
+And there is no better vehicle than logging:

-1. The log is immutable and comprehensive.
+1. The log is immutable and complete.
 [It is the truth](http://files.timber.io/images/log-is-the-truth.png) :)
 2. It’s a shared practice that has been around since the dawn of computers.
 3. It’s baked into every language, library, and framework.
 Even your own apps!
-4. The data is open and entirely owned by you.
+4. The data is open, accessible, and entirely owned by you.
 Yay!

 The problem is that logs are unstructured, noisy, and hard to use. `grep` can only take you so far!
 Timber solves this by properly structuring your logs, making them easy to search and